 Sections 4.4-4.5 of this chapter analyze the environmental consequences for each of the alternatives evaluated in this RP/EA.
 The alternatives evaluated in this RP/EA are designed to improve environmental quality.
 Adverse effects would not be anticipated to extend beyond the implementation period for most projects.
 Some resource areas would be affected over the long-term, some beneficially and some adversely.
-Adverse effects would not be anticipated to extend beyond the implementation period for most projects, which in some cases is considered long-term.
+Adverse effects would not be anticipated to extend beyond the implementation period for most projects.
+Some resource long-term.
 None of the projects included in this RP/EA would result in any long-term adverse effects that rise above a moderate-adverse effect.
-For example, most of the projects would result in only minor, short-term adverse impacts to geology and substrates, air quality, and hydrology and water quality during construction activities, and possibly moderate short-term and minor long-term adverse impacts on habitat and wildlife.
-Biological resources would primarily experience minor short-term adverse impacts from human disturbance associated with project implementation.
+For example, most of the projects would result in only minor, short-term adverse impacts to geology and substrates, air quality, and hydrology and water quality during construction activities, and possibly moderate short-term and minor long-term adverse impacts from human disturbance associated with project implementation.
 Socioeconomic resources would also experience only none to minor, short-term adverse impacts.
 Very few moderate adverse impacts would result to tourism and recreation use, aesthetics and visual resources, and public health and safety.
 Additionally, for many of the resources, projects are anticipated to result in no long-term adverse effects and long-term benefits.